 Each student will organize a Dissertation Committee according to the following constituency.
-The committee will consist of a minimum of three members, not counting the advisor(s), of whom two must be faculty members of the GGEB, and one must be an external (non GGEB) member.
-A GGEB faculty member will be appointed as the Chair of the committee by the student's advisor.
+The committee will consist of a minimum of three members, not counting the advisor(s), of whom two must be faculty members of the GGEB, and one must be an external (i.e., not a

+GGEB) member.
+A GGEB faculty member will be appointed as the Chair of the committee by the student's advisor and approved by the Chair of the Epidemiology Program.
+Dissertation committee chairs must have served on at least one GGEB dissertation committee before being approved as a chair.
 The role of the Chair is to run committee meetings and to oversee the candidacy examination and final defense.
-For students in the Epidemiology Ph.D. program, at least one member of the Dissertation Committee must be a member of the faculty in the Division of Epidemiology and ordinarily at least one other should be a member of the faculty in the Division of Biostatistics or Division of Informatics.
+For students in the Epidemiology PhD program, at least one member of the Dissertation Committee must be a member of the faculty in the Division of Epidemiology and ordinarily at least one other should be a member of the faculty in the Division of Biostatistics or Division of Informatics.
 Committee members will be collectively responsible for administering and evaluating the oral Candidacy Examination, reading the dissertation, and evaluating the final defense.
 Additional content experts from within or outside the GGEB may be added to the committee as needed.
 The initial constituency and any changes in the membership must be approved by the Program Chair and the Graduate Group Chair.
 This Committee will be in place at all times during the dissertation phase.
 If for some reason, a student changes to a different area of research, a new Dissertation Committee must be appointed immediately and must meet within three months to discuss new plans for the dissertation research.
+All committee members must read and agree to the policies and procedures pertaining to their respective roles, as articulated in this Handbook and by Biomedical Graduate Studies, and indicate their agreement in writing by signing a form to be provided at the time the committee is constituted.
+Countersigned by the Epidemiology Program and GGEB Chairs, the document will be maintained in the student's portfolio.